clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ## Widget Depth

 Widgets can and do overlap a lot on the screen.
 Children always overlap with their parent Widgets but (depending on the parent's Layout) can also overlap with siblings.
 The order in which Widgets are drawn on screen and the order in which they receive "top-down" events like mouse clicks is determined by their "depth", a single floating point number that identifies a Widget's position among all other Widgets along the z-axis.
 Unlike the sibling order, which is only relevant to the parent, the depth value is global, meaning two Widgets can compare their values to determine their relative placement, no matter where in the hierarchy they are.

+For a while, we considered using the depth value from the Widget's transformation in application space for depth calculation.
+While that would allow widgets to intersect on the depth axis, it would require turning our UI engine in to a full blown 3D engine.
+We eventually dediced to stick the the depth representation by order alone as it is easier for event handling, it is easier to understand when drawing and is less complex in code.

 The root Widget has a depth value of zero by definition, all other depth values can be calculated by the following (recursive) Python snippet: